-The fare forecasts made through Kayak.com attempt to answer a key question.
-Stockbrokers and budget travelers have it on their lips: When should I buy?
+The fare forecasts made through the Kayak website attempt to answer a key question that stockbrokers and budget travelers have on their lips: When should I buy?

 Like stock prices, airfares rise and fall with little or no notice.
 Making a fare forecast is difficult because the price changes frequently make little sense.

 Before the rise of the internet and the ease of repeatedly checking fares online, most travelers followed this simple advice: If it's a reasonable airfare, book it.

 That's still excellent advice.
 But most travelers still hope to find the best price possible for flights.
 Few want to buy if rates are falling.
 Everyone wants to wait until the cost hits rock-bottom.
 Like the stock market, it is extremely hard to know when this has happened.

 What Kayak Offers

 Kayak is a travel search engine that allows travelers to shop for travel products and then provides links for making final purchases.
 Although Kayak is owned by the Priceline group, it connects with a host of airlines, hotel chains, car rental companies, cruise lines, and other travel providers.